jastinmartinez/UIKit---Demos/AddressApp/README.md

 Address Project is a simple maintenance app for companies how want to keep track of differente customer address.

 ## Back-End
-Vapor Server SWIFT, PosgtgreSQL with post and get request
+Vapor Server SWIFT, PostgreSQL with post and get request

 ## Front-End
 IOS using UIkit and Swift